A Preemptive Study: from public amateurism to community science

 Daniela Lieja Quintanar is Chief Curator and Director of Programming at LACE Los Angeles Contemporary Exhibitions.
 She works between Los Angeles and Mexico, emphasizing contemporary art and curatorial practices that explore the politics and social issues of everyday life.
 In 2018, Lieja Quintanar was awarded with the Warhol Foundation Curatorial Research Fellowship.
 She was part of the curatorial team of MexiCali Biennial 2018-19.
 She served as Project Coordinator and Contributing Curatorial Advisor for Below the Underground: Renegade Art and Action in the 1990s Mexico at the Armory Center for the Arts in Pasadena, Getty PST:LA/LA initiative.
 In 2016, she worked with artist Teresa Margolles for her contribution La Sombra to the Public Art Biennial CURRENT: LA Water.
 She organized with LACE La Pista de Baile by Colectivo am, as part of the Getty/Redcat PST: Live Art LA/LA Performance Festival.
 She curated Interglactix: against isolation/contra el aislamiento (2021), Unraveling Collective Forms (2019); CAVERNOUS: Young Joon Kwak & Mutant Salon (2018) and Emory Douglas: Bold Visual Language (2018 co-curated with Essence Harden); home away from by Jimena Sarno (2017), El Teatro Campesino (1965-1975), (2017 co-curated with Samantha Gregg) at LACE.
 Lieja holds a BA in Ciencias de la Cultura from the Universidad del Claustro de Sor Juana, Mexico City, and an MA in Art and Curatorial Practices in the Public Sphere from the University of Southern California.

 Ana Briz is a researcher, writer, and curator in Los Angeles, the traditional, ancestral, and unceded territory of the Tongva peoples.
 In 2021, she joined the LACE team as curatorial assistant to (un)disciplinary tactics: Beatriz da Costa.
 Her research is situated in the field of performance, art, and visual culture in the United States with an emphasis on queer, feminist, and anti-racist work by BIPOC in California.
 She is broadly interested in issues of displacement, gentrification, mourning, and resistance in contemporary art and culture.
-The abolitionist imaginary informs her curatorial practice and research interests.
+Embodiment and the politics of identity inform her curatorial practice and research interests.
 Briz is currently a Ph.D. candidate in American Studies and Ethnicity at the University of Southern California and holds an M.A. in Curatorial Practices and the Public Sphere from the University of Southern California and a B.A. in Art History from Florida International University.